coder7475/devops/Unit-1:Code_Review_Automation/Lesson_1.md

 #### Goal as DevOps Engineer

 Help developer change proposals get reviewed and merged within 24 hours of when they are made.

+### Deployment Automation

+- Deploy a feature to a certain set of users as a final test before rolling it out publically
+- Starting new versions of services without causing downtime
+- Rolling back to the prior version in case something does go wrong
+- Some Off the selves solutions: Spinnaker, harness